 As a consequence of this judgment, Acute Hospital Trusts can (for the time being at least) be spared the administrative burden of having to make applications for DoLS authorisations for the vast majority of mentally incapacitated patient’s in ICU.
 More importantly, intensive care staff can get back to their real priority – the provision of safe and effective care to critically unwell patients.
 These considerations clearly influenced the court’s decision with Lady Justice Arden concluding:

 To require authorisation of the deprivation of liberty in what would be a normal ICU case would involve a significant dilution and distraction of clinical resource, time and attention.
 That must inevitably risk jeopardising the outcome for all ICU patients, for no apparent policy reason.

 One final note of caution – the Ferreira family have applied for permission to appeal this decision to the Supreme Court so this may not be the court’s final word on this matter.

-If you have any questions about this guidance or require any advice on the issues discussed in this update please contact Kathryn Riddell on: (0191) 2267829 or firstname.lastname@example.org.
+If you have any questions or require any advice on the issues discussed in this article please contact Kathryn Riddell on: (0191) 2267829 or firstname.lastname@example.org